Accountability and Disability Justice - 2023 Disability Justice Virtual Resource series

 Accountability and Disability Justice

-• First, listen to Dominic Bradley and Lily Lipman, in a pre-recorded 30-minute video, discuss the importance of holding individuals and the organization as a whole accountable a topic that is still being discovered.
+• You can listen to Dominic Bradley and Lily Lipman, in a pre-recorded 30-minute video, discuss the importance of holding individuals and the organization as a whole accountable a topic that is still being discovered.

 View the pre-recorded videos on your own time, and feel free to share them with your networks!
-Then, if you want to keep the conversation going, join us for a candid live conversation on each topic.
-Live conversations will not be recorded, and there is a registration caps of 50-people-- so sign up today!
-ASL interpretation and live captioning will be provided for live conversations.
+ASL interpretation and live captioning were provided for live conversations.

 image